 In an effort to keep residents and local officials informed about potential events, the National Weather Service (NWS) issues, outlooks, watches, and warnings for most weather events.
 NWS mentions the possibility of a hazard in daily message entitled "Hazardous Weather Outlook" (HWO) that is disseminated to the media, posted on its web site, broadcast on NOAA Weather Radio All Hazards, and made available on various computer circuits.
 An outlook covers possible events seven days out.
 Confidence factor is about 30 percent for issuance.
 A message entitled "watch" for most weather hazards is generally issued hours to a couple days in advance of a possible event.
 Confidence factor is about 60 percent for issuance.
 It is disseminated to the media, posted on the NWS web site, broadcast on NOAA Weather Radio All Hazards, and made available on various computer circuits.
 A "warning" message for most weather hazards has a confidence factor of 80 to 100 percent.
 It is disseminated to the media, posted on the NWS web site, broadcast on NOAA Weather Radio All Hazards, and made available on various computer circuits.
+A "warning" message for most weather hazards has a confidence factor of 80 to 100 percent.
+It is disseminated to the media, posted on the NWS web site, broadcast on NOAA Weather Radio All Hazards, and made available on various computer circuits.

-· • Amount of Recurrence Natural Hazard Extent Advance Notification Interval [1] Dam Failure Along affected stream corridor None to weeks N/A [2] Flooding - Riverine Along affected stream corridor and around lakes Several days 0.01 [3] Flooding - Stormwater Poorly drained areas Several days 0.01 [3] Dense Fog Small pockets in low-lying areas to countywide Several days 0.7 Tornado Generally, a linear path up to several miles long Several days 0.7 Hail Storm 1 square mile and larger Several days 0.7 Thunderstorm 10 square miles and larger Several days 0.33 Snow Storm Countywide Several days 1.3 Extreme Heat Countywide Several days 0.4 Extreme Cold Countywide Several days 0.3 Drought - short-lived Countywide Several months 10 Drought - long-lived Countywide Year 75
+Natural Hazard Extent Amount of Advance Notification Recurrence Interval [1] Dam Failure Along affected stream corridor None to weeks N/A [2] Flooding - Riverine Along affected stream corridor and around lakes Several days 0.01 [3] Flooding - Stormwater Poorly drained areas Several days 0.01 [3] Dense Fog Small pockets in low-lying areas to countywide Several days 0.7 Tornado Generally, a linear path up to several miles long Several days 0.7 Hail Storm 1 square mile and larger Several days 0.7 Thunderstorm 10 square miles and larger Several days 0.33 Snow Storm Countywide Several days 1.3 Extreme Heat Countywide Several days 0.4 Extreme Cold Countywide Several days 0.3 Drought - short-lived Countywide Several months 10 Drought - long-lived Countywide Year 75